-And then finally there are the two qualities associated with the goal: to be unfettered and to have dispassion.
-Every time I’ve talked about dispassion with groups of people, there’s a lot of discomfort around the topic.
+Then, finally, there are the two qualities associated with the goal: to be unfettered and to have dispassion.
+Every time I’ve talked about dispassion with groups of people outside the monastery, there’s a lot of discomfort around the topic.
 It sounds like someone who’s dead.
 But that’s not the case.
-It means freedom, because your passions are fetters, things that tie you down.
+Dispassion means freedom, because your passions are fetters, things that tie you down.
 Now, as you practice you have to develop a sense of passion for the Dhamma.
-But eventually even that is something you’ll eventually let go of.
+But eventually even that is something you’ll let go of.
 When you find true happiness, you don’t have to be passionate about anything.
 You’re not dead, you’ve simply found what you want, found what you needed—something that really is satisfying, that doesn’t need to be shored up and doesn’t have to be looked after—so there’s no need to stir up any passion to look for anything further.

-So as we’re meditating we have to realize it’s not just relaxation, it’s not just resting so that we can go back to our ordinary lives.
+As we’re meditating we have to realize it’s not just relaxation, it’s not just resting so that we can go back to our ordinary lives.
 We’re thinking about a happiness that goes beyond the ordinary, beyond the typical, something that will change our lives.
-We’re learning the tools as we meditate that allow us to pull back and choose our own direction.
+As we meditate, we’re learning the tools that allow us to pull back and choose our own direction.
 Because, as you’re sitting here, a lot of those values in the society are sitting in your head as well.
-And the question is: How much do you really want to follow them?
+The question is: How much do you really want to follow them?
 If you don’t, how are you going to pry yourself a loose of them?
-Because you’ve identified so much with many of them for so long.
+You’ve identified so much with many of them for so long.

 You can think of the breath as something you have to pull in from the outside, or you can think of it as an energy that swells up from within.
 The perception of pulling in is a perception of hunger.
 The perception of the breath rising up from each little cell, swelling up, and in that way getting the air to come in through the lungs: That’s a different kind of perception of the breath—a perception of fullness—and it’s going to have an effect on the way that you breathe.
 If you hold in mind the image that the breath is just able to come through those two little holes in your nose, that’s going to create a lot of pressure, especially when you’ve got a cold and your nose gets stuffed up.
 But if you hold in mind the perception of breath-openings all over the body, with every little pore a possible breath-opening, what does that do to the way you breathe?
 You begin to see the power of perception over physical processes like this.

-So you’re getting some hands-on experience with these three kinds of fabrication.
-And then you want to learn how to use these three kinds of fabrications as you master them to deal with other emotions that come up.
+You’re getting some hands-on experience with these three kinds of fabrication.
+As you master them, you want to learn how to use these fabrications to deal with other emotions that come up.
 Say there’s a really strong sensual desire.
 Learn to look at it as a composite of those three things.
 There’s the impact it has on your breath—and then the impact the disturbed breath will have on the mind; there are the stories you weave around it; and then there are the basic perceptions you hold in mind.
 Every desire is going to have all three parts.
 Sometimes a desire comes on and it seems like just a brute force.
 But if you take it on as simply a brute force, you’ve fallen for one of its tricks right there.
 It has its reasons, but usually its reasons are really bad.
 That’s why it’s using force.

 Then look at the stories you were telling yourself about that sensual desire.
 Part of it will say: “This is how you’re going to find happiness.
 If you don’t find happiness this way, you’re going to be starved.”
 You have to remind yourself that you’ve been looking for happiness in that way for who knows how many lifetimes.
 It’s the same old stuff over and over and over again.
 How about trying to find a new way of happiness?
 If this kind of happiness were really all that good, everybody in the world would be happy because they’re all finding sensual pleasures.
 But look, everybody’s miserable.
 There’s never enough.
-As the Buddha one said: If gold coins fell down from the sky as rain, it still wouldn’t be enough for our sensual desires.
+As the Buddha one said: Even if gold coins rained down from the sky, it still wouldn’t be enough for one person’s sensual desires.
 There are all those suttas in the Canon where the Buddha describes the person who is able to overcome sensuality as a true soldier, as a warrior who really is victorious.
-So the fact that we’re not pursuing our sensual desires is not a sign of weakness or of our being wimps.
+The fact that we’re not pursuing our sensual desires is not a sign of weakness or of our being wimps.
 It’s the other way around.

-And then finally there are the mental fabrications, those basic perceptions, the parts that deal with your lizard brain.
-Something deep down inside says: sensual pleasures, sensuality is something really attractive, really appealing.
+Finally, there are the mental fabrications, the basic perceptions that come from your lizard brain.
+Something deep down inside says: Sensuality is something really attractive, really appealing.
 It’s where you get real satisfaction.
 But how about looking into the other side, looking at the whole thing?

-And there’s a story in the Canon of a monk named Sundara Samudda.
-He was doing walking meditation one day and he had a vision of a gorgeous woman standing at the end of the path, her hands palm-to-palm in front of her chest, saying: “Why are you wasting your young life as a monk?
-When you’re young that’s the time for sensual pleasures.
+There’s a story in the Canon of a monk named Sundara Samudda.
+He was doing walking meditation one day and he had a vision of a gorgeous woman standing at the end of the path, her hands palm-to-palm in front of her heart, saying: “Why are you wasting your young life as a monk?
+When you’re young, that’s the time for sensual pleasures.
 Come and enjoy sensual pleasures with me, and then when we’re both old, we can both ordain after we’ve tasted these pleasures.”
-And in that moment, instead of falling for that image, he had this perception: “This is what the snare of death is.
-This is a trap.
-And this is how the trap is disguised.”
+And in that moment, instead of falling for the image, he had this perception: “This is what the snare of death is.
+This is a trap, and this is how the trap is disguised.”
 By holding that perception in mind, he was able to get past that desire, and he actually had his experience of awakening.
 He realized that all the attractions of sensuality were just that: bait for a trap, death’s trap.

-So those are some of the ways in which you use these three kinds of fabrications, on the one hand, to understand sensual desire, and on the other hand, to undo it.
+Those are some of the ways in which you use these three kinds of fabrications, on the one hand, to understand sensual desire, and on the other hand, to undo it.
 You realize you have the alternative.
-And this is an important part of the practice: realizing that a lot of the things you’ve picked up living in this society, living in any kind of domestic society, a lot of these attitudes that you’ve adopted as “your” attitudes are not necessarily in your own best interest.
+This is an important part of the practice: realizing that a lot of the things you’ve picked up living in this society, living in any kind of domestic society, a lot of these attitudes that you’ve adopted as “your” attitudes, are not necessarily in your own best interest.
 Maybe there’s another kind of happiness.
 Maybe there’s another way of thinking.

 This is why the Dhamma is so valuable.
 They talk about how, as Buddhism goes from country to country, it fits into the society where it goes.
 Well, Buddhism doesn’t do that.
 The people change the Dhamma as it comes to them.
 But the people who get the most out of the Dhamma are not the ones who change it to suit themselves, they’re the ones who change themselves to fit in with the Dhamma.
 They use the Dhamma as a tool to find freedom from their cultural conditioning, from their cultural background.

-So it’s important to keep in mind the fact that there are these alternatives.
+It’s important to keep in mind the fact that there are these alternatives.
 There is another way of looking for happiness.
 There is a freedom that lies beyond our cultural conditioning.
-And as we’re meditating it’s not just a matter of learning a relaxation technique.
-It’s learning to look very clearly at the way we look for happiness and at the type of happiness we can imagine, and to expand our imagination, to expand our range of tools and strategies, so that we can find the happiness that really is worth the effort that goes into looking for it, pursuing it, finding it, and realizing it really was worth the effort, more than worth the effort.
+So as we’re meditating, we’re not just learning a relaxation technique.
+We’re learning to look very clearly at how we look for happiness and at the type of happiness we can imagine.
+We try to expand our imagination, expand our range of tools and strategies, so that we can find the happiness that really is worth the effort that goes into looking for it, pursuing it, finding it.
+When we find it, we’ll realize that it’s more than worth the effort.
 As they say, it’s more than you can imagine.
 But it is true, and it is attainable, so you always want to keep that in mind.